Seagate/cortx-motr/doc/HLD_Version_Numbers.rst

 The following invariant, referred to as a version number comparison invariant is maintained:

-where v0 and v1 are two version numbers for the same unit (taken on the same node), and lsn comparison function is defined by the FOL HLD11.
+where v0 and v1 are two version numbers for the same unit (taken on the same node), and lsn comparison function is defined by the FOL HLD [11].
 This invariant means that per-object and per-fol (i.e., per-node) orderings of updates are compatible.

 Hybrid Operations
 =================